Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/marketing-analytics-browser/index.md

 ### Configuration

-Beside the [basic configuration options](../typescript-browser/#configuration), the Marketing Analytics Browser SDK also provide options to configure web attribution and page view tracking.
+In addition to the [basic configuration options](../typescript-browser/#configuration), the Marketing Analytics Browser SDK also has options to configure web attribution and page view tracking.

 |<div class="big-column">Name  </div>    | Value|Description|
 |----|----|----|